Qwaekactyl/Qwaekactyl/README.md

 <hr>

 # Qwakeactyl V2.2 LTS | The Best Dashboard For Splitting Resources In Pterodactyl Panel
-**NOTE - This Is A Long Term Support Version We Will Keep Updating And Providing Support For This Version**
+**NOTE - This Is A Long Term Support Version We Will Keep Providing Support For This Version**

 Making a free or paid host and need a way for users to sign up, earn coins, manage servers?
 Try out Qwakeactyl.
 To get started, scroll down and follow the guide